 Mairead Ewart has worked in the Education sector for over 10 years, as a teacher, a coach and a trainer.
 Mairead began her career as a Secondary School teacher, teaching Religious Studies, English, Personal, Social and Moral Education, and Citizenship Studies for 6 years.
 She then moved to Barnardo's, the Children's Charity, where she was employed as a Coach for the PATHS® Curriculum in Northern Ireland.
 Mairead was also involved in anglicizing the PATHS® Programme to make it culturally suitable for a UK audience.
 She is currently involved in managing the wide-scale implementation of PATHS® Plus across 4 sites in the UK.
 As Senior Programme Coordinator for both the PATHS® and PATHS® Plus programme, Mairead is responsible for managing a team of Coaches and Friendship Group workers, training teachers across all 4 sites in the UK, and overseeing the day-to-day implementation of the programme.

 Kim Williams has been working in the field of education implementing prevention programming since 2001.
 Her work began with the PATHS® team began as a coordinator of a PATHS® implementation in Pennsylvania.
 She spent several years as a Prevention Coordinator for the EPISCenter at Penn State University supporting large scale statewide evidence-based program implementation.
-Kim is currently the Knowledge Officer for Frameworks of Tampa Bay, a non-profit organization dedicated to promoting social emotional learning for youth in Tampa Bay area.
-As Knowledge Officer, Kim led the efforts to increase the number of youth served by the organization from 1800 to 32,000 youth through large scale SEL program implementation through a shifting in service delivery to training and coaching support.
-Additionally, Kim has grant writing, management, administration, and review experience.
+Kim is currently a Strategy Development Specialist, for Aperture Education, a company whose mission is to ensure that all members of school and out of school time communities, both children and adults, have the social and emotional skills to be successful, productive, and happy.
+Kim also owns her own SEL consulting company and strives to support SEL through evidence-based training and support.
+Additionally, Kim has grant writing, management, administration, and review experience and has extensive experience in the non-profit sector as well.